codio/knowledge/source/instructors/setupcourses/delete-course.rst

 When deleting a course, all students work will also be deleted.
 If you wish to retain a copy of their work, you can :ref:`export course data <export-course>`

-**Note:** :ref:`Organization owners <org-owners>` can view a list of any members that are no longer assigned to courses and remove users from the organization.
+..
+Note:: :ref:`Organization owners <org-owners>` can view a list of any members that are no longer assigned to courses and remove users from the organization.